POSTPARTUM PREECLAMPSIA

 Preeclampsia_Wristband_600.jpg (107 KB)

 Mothers at risk for postpartum preeclampsia can be given this flexible bracelet as a reminder to stay vigilant for symptoms and to keep an eye on their blood pressure, even after they go home.
-The bracelet also reminds health care providers who may see her during the postpartum period that she recently delivered and may still be at risk of developing preeclampsia or eclampsia.
+The bracelet also reminds health care providers who may see her during the postpartum period that she recently delivered and may still be at risk of developing postpartum preeclampsia or postpartum eclampsia.
 The act of putting the bracelet on a patient triggers an important conversation about symptoms to be aware of and to act upon.
 Click the image above to purchase the "Still At Risk" bracelets.

 Postpartum Preeclampsia: Frequently Asked Questions